 Leaving ‘no trace’ requires each Stallholder to remove all building materials, bamboo and any other infrastructure from the site and place recycling and waste material in skips provided at the end of the festival.
 It is the responsibility of the Stallholder to ensure that the site is clear of this debris and that all rubbish is sorted appropriately.

-Included in your stall fee are complimentary Season Tickets which include camping in our designated Stallholder camping areas.
+Included in your stall fee are complimentary Season Tickets which include camping in our designated Stallholder camping areas (if not camping behind your stall).
 These tickets are non-transferable.
 You and your entire crew must camp in the camping areas designated for Stallholders.
 The amount of included complimentary tickets you receive will depend on your stall size.
 They are for you and your crew to use.

 Ticket purchases are in accordance with the terms and agreements.

 Hot water systems – Gas hot water systems designed for camping or personal use are not permitted in The Woodford Folk Festival event precinct.
-Consider either quick recovery 50L electric systems or fully compliant instant gas hot water systems.
+Consider bringing/purchasing either a quick recovery 50L electric system or a fully compliant instant gas hot water system.

-Sullage/wastewater – Under new QBCC (Queensland Building & Construction Commission) regulations we are now required to lodge plumbing plans with council for approval by councils plumbing department.
+Sullage/wastewater – Under QBCC (Queensland Building & Construction Commission) regulations we are required to lodge plumbing plans with Moreton Bay Regional Council for approval by councils plumbing department.